jinalshah/devops-images/docs/workflows/ci-cd-jenkins.md

 Complete guide to using DevOps Images in Jenkins pipelines for automated infrastructure deployment, testing, and validation.

 !!! tip "Why Jenkins?"
-    - Self-hosted control and customization
+    - Self-hosted control and customisation
     - Extensive plugin ecosystem
     - Docker pipeline support
     - Works with any container registry